Maths

 pdf = fitting.make_pdf(best_fit_func, best_fit_params)

-dist_dict (Dict[st.rv_continuous, str]) -- dictionnary with the wanted distributions, in the format of DISTRIBUTIONS, aka with scipy.stats generator objects as keys, and a string representation of their name as value.
+dist_dict (dict[st.rv_continuous, str]) -- dictionnary with the wanted distributions, in the same format as the DISTRIBUTIONS dict, aka with a scipy.stats generator object as key, and a string representation of their name as value.

 Example